SujalChorage10/SujalChorage10/README.md

 - 📧 `csujal999@gmail.com`

-If any of these initiatives resonate—or if you’re exploring collaboration opportunities—I’d love to connect!
+If any of these initiatives resonate or if you’re exploring collaboration opportunities I’d love to connect!

 <!--
 **SujalChorage10/SujalChorage10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.